julianmrodri/multi-emit-example/README.md

 The purpose of this example is to demonstrate how in certain situations the when chaining multiple `.to.emit` checks in a Test, the previous validations are ignored.

-This is quite dangerous and one would expect all checks are in place, and in case of making changes to the code and trusting in the tests for regression, these would still pass but they probably shouldn't.
+This is quite dangerous, as one would expect all checks are in place and all validations are performed, impacting directly catching errors during regression testing.

 ## How to reproduce